ronascentes/sp_who3/README.md

 - Connected users and how many sessions they have
 - Connected sessions that are running no requests (sleeping)

-### Why yet another stored procedure similiar of sp_who?
+## Why yet another stored procedure similiar of sp_who?

 There are others great tools with same purpose such as [sp_blitz](https://www.brentozar.com/blitz/) and [sp_whoisactive](http://whoisactive.com/).

-SP_WHO3' differentiation is that it is was tested and validated against more than 10000 SQL Server instances to run faster during a critical war room.
+SP_WHO3' differentiation is that it is was tested and validated against more than 10000 SQL Server instances to run faster during a critical war room and provide straightforward info.

 ## Sintax